Mobbs’ Own men’s stories

 In September 1914, 278 men joined the 7th Battalion, Northamptonshire Regiment.
 They formed ‘D’ Company and became known as the Mobbs’ Own.

-A group of volunteers responded to a call for help from Northampton Saints Foundation for the charity’s Mobbs Own project – which was backed by a National Lottery Heritage Fund grant – and have uncovered some brilliant stories.
+In 2019, a group of volunteers responded to a call for help from Northampton Saints Foundation for the charity’s Mobbs Own project – which was backed by a National Lottery Heritage Fund grant – and have uncovered some brilliant stories.

 Born in 1895 in Semilong, Albert was the youngest of three children, two boys and a girl.
 The family all worked in the boot and shoe industry, living in Dallington and St James before Albert signed up.
 He was just 19 when he joined the Mobbs’ Own and was discharged in 1919.

 He was wounded in 1916, but went on to win the Military Medal twice in 1917 when he was also promoted to Sergeant.
 He was one of just 5,796 men who won the honour twice – for gallantry and devotion to duty under fire.

 On his return he played some 253 times for Northampton Saints from 1919 until his retirement in 1928.
 He played in the pack, mainly at lock, and such was his popularity at the Club that when he married in 1926, the committee asked for donations for a present to be made to the secretary.
 He moved to Weston Favell following his marriage and received a ‘hearty reception’ at his retirement game in April 1928.

 His name is now on the ‘200 Club’ roll of honour, and in pride of place by the No.4 peg in Northampton Saints’ matchday changing room at Franklin’s Gardens.

 RUSSELL GURNEY | MAJOR GENERAL | SAINT #413